-Focused ‘Til the End: What Should Buyers Look for in the Final Walkthrough?
+Focused ‘Til the End: What to Look for in Final Walkthrough for Buyers?

 When it’s time for the final walkthrough of the home you plan to buy, you’ll be so giddy, you can’t keep a thought in your head beyond “It’s mine!”